AdaCore/aws/docs/source/high_level_services.rst

   to the widgets and specify in which area the results sent by the server will be placed.

-This is not the only way to do `Ajax`, we just presented here a simple approach that works well with the `AWS/Ajax` templates.
+This is not the only way to do `Ajax`, but a simple approach that works well with the `AWS/Ajax` templates.

 .. _Basic_Ajax_support: